-This captivating Balkan nation recently introduced the Montenegro digital nomad visa, which offers remote workers and freelancers an exciting opportunity to live and work in this picturesque country.
+This captivating Balkan nation has recently introduced the Montenegro digital nomad visa, offering remote workers and freelancers an exciting opportunity to live and work in this picturesque country.

-Our succinct yet thorough guide explores the essential details, requirements, and considerations for digital nomads interested in calling Montenegro home.
+Our concise yet comprehensive guide examines the key details, requirements, and considerations for digital nomads considering Montenegro as their home.

 Montenegro Digital Nomad Visa